AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/publish-and-share-fusion-templates.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Publish and share Adobe Workfront Fusion templates
+title: Publish and share [!DNL Adobe Workfront Fusion] templates
 description: When you create a template, your template becomes available for all your team members.
 If you want to share the template with someone outside of your team, you must publish it first.
 author: Becky
 feature: Workfront Fusion
 exl-id: aaa59a1e-aa16-41f5-9f56-ce0615c1b685
 ---
-# Publish and share Adobe Workfront Fusion templates
+# Publish and share [!DNL Adobe Workfront Fusion] templates

 When you create a template, your template becomes available for all your team members.
 If you want to share the template with someone outside of your team, you must publish it first.